Computationally Efficient Estimation of Localized Treatment Effects for Multi-Level, Multi-Component Interventions to Address the Opioid Crisis: Introduction

-This process focuses simulation resources on the most informative areas of the input space.
-For example, \citeNP{ahmedbhi} propose a regression-based greedy sampling strategy that allocates simulation effort across treatment conditions based on confidence interval width, achieving accuracy comparable to uniform sampling with substantially fewer simulations.
-However, their work is limited to regression-based modeling of treatment effects for a single county and cannot adapt to complex spatial and socio-economic covariates structures that induce county-level heterogeneity and outcome variability.
-More generally, in Bayesian settings with complex input spaces, sequential design is implemented through acquisition functions that guide the selection of new simulation runs.
-Acquisition functions such as predictive variance, entropy reduction, or expected improvement are used to guide this selection \shortcite{frazier2018bayesian, wilson2018maximizing, balandat2020botorch}.
-These methods are particularly useful when the number of input combinations is large or when the simulation cost is high \shortcite{fisher2020predicting}.
+Metamodeling, including GPR, has been applied to opioid epidemic settings, with some specifically focusing on estimating the treatment effect of intervention policies. \citeNP{ahmedbhi} propose a regression-based greedy sampling strategy that allocates simulation effort across treatment conditions based on confidence interval width, achieving accuracy comparable to uniform sampling with substantially fewer simulations.
+However, their work is limited to a single county and cannot capture the spatial and socio-economic structures that induce the county-level heterogeneity that is crucial to understanding the opioid epidemic.